jrbarclay37/TSLA-Forecasting/README.md

 ## Data Exploration

 Before training our machine learning models, we work in the `exploratory_data_analysis.ipynb` notebook to further process and examine the data from the previous sections.
-This includes various feature engineering techniques enhance predictive power of variables, as well as force sequence dependancy into the models.
+This includes feature engineering to enhance the predictive power of variables, as well as force sequence dependancy into the models.

 ## Forecasting